nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 To this the St. Louis Republic adds:

 > Seized with the mob spirit, two young white girls climbed or a car at Broadway and Main Street at about 4 p. m. and dragged a Negress from her seat.
-As they dragged the struggling Negress through the door to the street there was a great cheer from men on the sidewalk.  <p> As the Negress attempted to break away from her assailants one of the girls—for they were only about 17 years old—pulled off her shoe and started to beat the victim over the head.
+As they dragged the struggling Negress through the door to the street there was a great cheer from men on the sidewalk.  <p> As the Negress attempted to break away from her assailants one of the girls---for they were only about 17 years old---pulled off her shoe and started to beat the victim over the head.
 The victim flinched under the blows of the girl and was bleeding when she was rescued by militiamen. <p> The girls were not arrested and started to walk away from the scene.
 There were bloodstains on their clothes and as they passed their friends they told about the part they had played in the riot.

 But this sort of Negro-baiting did not make a strong enough appeal to the jaded senses of the mob.
 Surely there must be some other means of adding to such pleasurable excitement.
 Somebody suggested fire.
 The idea was immediately accepted.
 Says John T. Stewart: